TplusA/TAPSwitch/README.md

 Each **audio player** must register with _tapswitch_ so that it can be informed when it may take the audio device.
 An audio player is considered _active_ if it is allowed to take the audio device, _inactive_ otherwise.
-If _tapswitch_ tells an audio player to deactivate via D-Bus method invocation, then the player _must_ release the audio device before the method invocation returns.
+If _tapswitch_ tells an audio player via D-Bus method invocation to deactivate itself, then the player _must_ release the audio device before the method invocation returns.
 If _tapswitch_ tells an audio player to activate, then it is allowed (but not required) to use the audio device.